klen/asgi-tools/docs/api.rst

                 return handler

-            # You also are able to register the middleware as: `app.middleware(classic_middleware)`

-            # Register a "simplier" middleware
+            # Register an internal middleware (the middleware function is async)
-            # The middlewares is guaranted to get a response from app and should return a response
+            # The middlewares is guaranted to get a response from app and have to return a response
-            # also
             @app.middleware
             async def simple_middleware(app, request, receive, send):
                 response = await app(request, receive, send)